Learn how to sew an apron

 Designed for double duty, this simple tie-on basket apron, equipped with shoestrings in the edge casings, can be quickly transformed into a basket for carrying in such things as apples or clothes pins.
 It leaves both hands free.

-This may be serviceable round-the-house or — pull the drawstrings, and you have a basket for carrying in roasting ears, freshly laid eggs, or a mess of peas.
+Attractive and totally practical, this may be serviceable round-the-house or by pulling the drawstrings, you have a basket for carrying in roasting ears, freshly laid eggs, or a mess of peas.

 Make this homemade apron of sturdy cotton — 1 yard is enough — and use strong, smooth cotton shoestrings in the edges.
 You'll need four 36-inch shoestrings.